chobble-mirror/marky-t/src/pages/weddings.md

 ## Why Choose Me For Your Wedding?

-### Not Just Music—A Complete Experience
+### Not Just Music: A Complete Experience

 When you book me, you're getting more than a DJ.
 You're getting:

 - **A Wedding Host** – I'll make announcements, coordinate with your venue team, and keep everything running smoothly
-- **A Mixing Specialist** – No awkward gaps between songs—I mix live for a seamless, nightclub-quality experience
+- **A Mixing Specialist** – No awkward gaps between songs, as I mix live for a seamless, nightclub-quality experience
 - **A Dance Floor Expert** – With 20+ years in Essex's top nightclubs, I know exactly how to read a room and keep guests dancing
 - **A Planning Partner** – From our first chat to your wedding day, I'll help create a musical journey that perfectly reflects you both